koutyan/Symbol-Node-Builder/README.md

 $ ./setup.sh
 ```

-4： You will be prompted twice for your password, enter it, and the Symbol node will be built.
+4： Finally, execute the following command.
+You will be prompted for your password twice, enter it, and the Symbol node will be built.
 Don't worry about the `WARNING` and other indications.

 ```(text)
 $ ansible-playbook playbook.yml -vvv